tanziltonmoy/Medical-Chabot-for-Patients/readme.md

 ## Solution Requirements

-- Advanced NLP for enhanced user query understanding and response accuracy
+- Utilize advanced NLP for accurate comprehension of user queries and responses.
-- Comprehensive medical knowledge base for up-to-date information
+- Integrate with a constantly updated medical knowledge base.
-- Experiments conducted to identify the optimal model for paraphrasing
+- Conduct trials to identify the most effective model.
-- Seamless integration with web application for enhanced functionality
+- Ensure smooth integration with a web application
-- User-friendly interface for improved user experience
+- Offer a user-friendly interface to increase user satisfaction.
-- Incorporate advanced NLP models such as RAG model
-- Research carried out to determine which factors affects the accuracy of the model performance

 ## System Architecture (Framework)